expanse-org/relay_cluster/docs/relay_api_spec_v2.md

   - `amountB` - The matched buy amount.
   - `tokenS` - The matched sell token.
   - `tokenB` - The matched buy token.
-  - `lrcFee` - The real amount of LRC to pay for miner.
+  - `lrcFee` - The real amount of PEX to pay for miner.
-  - `lrcReward` - The amount of LRC paid by miner to order owner in exchange for margin split.
+  - `lrcReward` - The amount of PEX paid by miner to order owner in exchange for margin split.
   - `side` - Show the ordered to be filled as Buy or Sell.
   - `splitS` - The tokenS paid to miner.
   - `splitB` - The tokenB paid to miner.